anchpop/wise_mans_haskell/book.md

 Nothing
 ```

 You can probably see how this would be useful!
 Imagine we had a function that returned a `Maybe Int`, and we wanted to do some calculations on the `Int` inside.
 We can do them all with `fmap`s, and wouldn't have to first check if it was really a `Nothing`.

-I hope this made sense.
-Types and kinds of types are probably the trickiest part of Haskell, so don't feel discouraged if it takes some time to understand this.

 ---